top of page

 -

-If you experience any issues or learn about previous staff involvement from a therapist on the directory that we were not able to screen out, please contact us immediately.
+If you experience any issues or learn about previous staff involvement from a therapist on the directory that we were not able to screen out, please visit our Report Unethical Behavior Page and/or contact us immediately.

 We are unable to vet the therapists on this directory beyond requesting information about their licensure, training and lived experience.
 Additionally, we do not endorse any particular therapist because they are listed on the website.